RPC

 }

-Here, in essence, we use throw Abort() to implement a permission: only a logged-in user can fetch its to-do items.
+We essentially use throw Abort() to implement permission: only a logged-in user is allowed to fetch its to-do items.
 We talk more about permissions at Guides > Permissions.

-In principle, we could also throw new Error() instead of throw Abort() as it also achieves the job of canceling the telefunction, but Abort() comes with many conveniences and we therefore recommend using throw Abort().
+In principle, we could also throw new Error() instead of throw Abort() as it also interupts the telefunction call.
+But we recommend throw Abort() as it comes with many conveniences.

-If, upon canceling a telefunction call, we want to pass information to the frontend then we use return someValue or throw Abort(someValue), which we talk more about at Guides > Permissions.
+If, upon aborting a telefunction call, you want to pass information to the frontend then use return someValue or throw Abort(someValue), see Guides > Permissions.

 shield()